Analysis | The Trump-Xi Trade Truce Ends March 1. What Then?

-A failure by U.S. and Chinese negotiators to reach an agreement by the March 1 deadline set by U.S. President Donald Trump could raise the stakes in the global trade war.
-Trump’s threat to more than double American tariffs on Chinese goods after that date would escalate a bruising battle that’s shaken the world economy and caused companies to reconfigure their supply chains.
+U.S. President Donald Trump’s threat to more than double American tariffs on Chinese goods if an agreement isn’t reached by March 1 would escalate a bruising trade war that’s shaken the world economy and caused companies to reconfigure their supply chains.

 1. What’s so important about March 1?

-That’s the end of a 90-day trade-war truce that Trump and China’s Xi Jinping agreed to on the sidelines of a Group of 20 summit in Argentina in December.
-Under that truce, the U.S. agreed to delay a planned increase, to 25 percent from 10 percent, in tariffs on almost half the goods the U.S. buys from China, worth some $200 billion.
+That’s the end of a 90-day truce that Trump and China’s Xi Jinping agreed to in December.
+The U.S. agreed then to delay a planned increase, to 25 percent from 10 percent, in tariffs on almost half the goods the U.S. buys from China, worth some $200 billion.
 American and Chinese officials have been negotiating since then.
-But with Trump saying he and Xi won’t meet again before March 1, fears are intensifying that there won’t be a deal -- though Trump has also suggested he could agree to extend negotiations if progress is being made.
+With Trump and Xi both reporting progress, Trump is said to be considering pushing back the deadline by 60 days.

 2. How else might this escalate?

-American shoppers have been mostly insulated from the trade war, since headline inflation remains tame and the tariffs have steered clear of staples like clothing, footwear and toys.
+American shoppers have been mostly insulated from the trade war, since inflation remains tame and the tariffs haven’t hit staples like clothing, footwear and toys.
 That could change.
 A January report by Bank of America Corp. analysts said any escalation of the trade war “would be much more painful” for the U.S., triggering renewed market volatility and undermining investor confidence.

 4. What’s the risk for China?